 One Last Element

 When I was young, you couldn’t tell me anything.
 I was proud, I knew it all and nobody was going to tell me differently.
-As I grew more resilient and more Change Proof (able to take whatever comes my way and use it) I realized that, more important than knowing everything, was the ability to be taught anything.
+As I grew to be more resilient and more Change Proof (able to take whatever comes my way and use it) I realized that, more important than knowing everything, was the ability to be taught anything.
 If Jordan hadn’t been coachable, he would have never reached the level of greatness he did.
 He will tell you that because this is something we see in stories of greatness.

 Coachability is something we learn out of adversity, out of our own personal fristration or through making mistakes.
 Once you’ve run into the same wall so many times in a row, something in your mind clicks and says, “Hey, I don’t want to run into this same damn wall again.
 It’s time to do something different.”
 The ability to be coached, the ability to really listen and be self-aware is the staircase to the next level, if you’re willing to tune in.